litboidardi/myrestaurant.github.io/README.md

 - Check messages sent by customers
   - appearing after clicking on a button
 - Check reservations created by customers
   - appearing after clicking on a button
+- Edit reservations created by customers
+- Delete reservations created by customers
 - Logout
   - destroy the session
   - redirect to main page